1895 All-Ireland Senior Hurling Championship

 The All-Ireland Senior Hurling Championship 1895 was the ninth series of the All-Ireland Senior Hurling Championship, Ireland's premier hurling knock-out competition.
-Tipperary won the championship, beating Kilkenny 6-8 to 1-10 in the final.
+Tipperary won the championship, beating Kilkenny 6–8 to 1–10 in the final.

+Teams

+General information

+Six counties competed in the All-Ireland Senior Hurling Championship: two teams in the Leinster Senior Hurling Championship and four teams in the Munster Senior Hurling Championship.